xyb3rt/sxiv/README.md

 sxiv: Simple (or small or suckless) X Image Viewer

 sxiv is an alternative to feh and qiv.
-Its only dependency besides xlib is imlib2.
+Its only dependencies besides xlib are imlib2 and giflib.
 The primary goal for writing sxiv is to create an image viewer, which only has the most basic features required for fast image viewing (the ones I want).
 It has vi key bindings and works nicely with tiling window managers.
 Its code base should be kept small and clean to make it easy for you to dig into it and customize it for your needs.

 Features
 --------